We're wanting more feedback from you about where we’re proposing to encourage medium density housing in the city.

 The outline of our proposed Medium Density Residential Zone can be seen in yellow on our interactive zone map.
 The Stormwater Overlay is in blue.

 Tip: Zoom in or use the search bar to see if your property is included in the proposed zone for medium density housing.
+Please note, this map may be slow to load on some devices.

 These areas have been identified for inclusion in the new zone based on their walkable distance to: